Skip to main content

 Etsy suggests having up to four keyword phrases in your title.
 But what if you’ve adequately described your item and can’t come up with another good descriptive phrase?
 In such cases, I recommend trying one related to your target customer.
 These typically won't bring in a lot of traffic.
 But they are good to experiment with when you have room in your title.

-For instance, we could complete our demo title by targeting buyers shopping for gifts for particular recipients.
+For instance, we could complete the demo title by targeting buyers who are shopping for gifts for particular recipients.
 Let’s start by entering the broad search "gifts for" in Keyword Tool.
 It will generate a list of related suggestions for us.

-From here, we'd scroll down to find “low-hanging fruit” keywords.
+From here, we scroll down to find “low-hanging fruit” keywords.
 At the time of this writing, "social worker gift" and "matron of honor gift" have okay search volume and competition levels.
-So, we’ll save them both to our Keyword List to keep an eye on.
+So, we’ll save them both to the Keyword List to keep an eye on.

 Maybe we’ll test "matron of honor gift" in a different listing.
 We’ll see how its data holds up.
 For now, let’s add "social worker gift" to our title.
 It reads: "Beige Wool Chunky Knitted blanket, Cozy Gift for Social Worker."